shawnmckinney/py-fortress/README.md

 ### About py-fortress
  * Compliant with *ANSI INCITS 359* Role-Based Access Control, RBAC0, aka Core RBAC.
- * Data in LDAP.
+ * Data stored in LDAP.
 Support for other backends in the works.
- * Python APIs to manage and interrogate the security policy data.
+ * Python APIs and CLI to manage and interrogate the security policy data.
- * Command Line Interpreter to manage the data.
  * Published to [PyPI](https://pypi.python.org/pypi/py-fortress)
  * Released as open source, Apache License v2.0